Cardi B's Final Collection With Reebok Is Majorly On Sale Now

-Gear Up at Reebok's Sale and Save 40% on Sneakers, Including Cardi B's Final Collection
+Save 40% on Reebok Sneakers and Apparel, Including Cardi B's Final Collection — But Only Until Midnight

 Marking the end of a four-year partnership in December, Reebok and Cardi B released their fifth and final collection of footwear and apparel from the Reebok x Cardi B collection.
 Featuring shoes, jackets, shorts, bodysuits and leggings in an expanded color palette, the collection, titled “Let Me Be…Next Level Energy,” is majorly marked down through tomorrow.

-Until Saturday, February 25, Reebok is offering 40% off everything with the code OHYEAH.
+Until midnight tonight, Reebok is offering 40% off everything with the code OHYEAH.
 The sitewide deals also include sale styles for even bigger discounts.
 Whether you're looking for a casual everyday sneaker, lightweight workout shoe or the perfect pair to pack for your spring break getaway, you'll be sure to find great deals on best-selling Reebok styles, including vintage-inspired designs.

 The Club C Cardi V2 is an exaggerated iteration of the original Club C Cardi, which debuted back in 2020.
 Apparel-wise, Reebok and Cardi also released a mixture of sports and loungewear.
 The collection has a range of sizes from 2XS to 4X.
 Even better, the entire collection is on sale now.